Most beautiful temples to visit in central Thailand

 PHOTO: Wat Arun by Ivan Nedelchev via Unsplash

 If you love temples and are planning a trip to Bangkok, you’re in for a treat!
 Thailand is a land of many temples, each more beautiful than the next.
 And the capital is blessed with so many glittering temples with stunning architecture and innate details.
-If you’re looking to add a little spirituality to your travel itinerary, here are the most beautiful temples in and around Bangkok to visit.
+If you’re looking to add a little spirituality to your travel itinerary, here are the most beautiful temples in and around central Thailand and Bangkok to visit.

 Before we start, please remember to be careful upon entering the temples as there are certain customs to follow in order to respectfully admire the landmarks of culture in Thailand.

-Temples around Bangkok
+Temples around central Thailand and Bangkok

-Wat Pho
+1. Wat Pho

 Best temples in and around Bangkok